challamani/mytechhub/README.md

-# my tech hub
+# My tech hub
-This repository contains tips and how-to guides of some fundamental problems in IT
+This repository contains tips, solutions, and how-to guides to tackle some fundamental problems in IT